Last Updated on February 12, 2024 by Louise Carter

-There is also very little anecdotal evidence that vitamin E keeps you awake at night.
-Rather, it’s a sleep aid.
-It combats restless leg syndrome, which can help sufferers sleep much better.
+There’s little evidence that vitamin E keeps you awake at night.
+Instead, it’s a sleep aid that combats Restless Leg Syndrome (RLS), enabling people to sleep better.

-There are also some people who say that it relaxes them and makes it easier for them to sleep.
-However, it must be stressed that this evidence is anecdotal.
-There is no research as of yet into the effects of vitamin E on sleep.
+Some people claim that vitamin E relaxes them and makes it easier to sleep.
+However, it must be stressed that there’s no research on the effects of vitamin E on sleep.

-There’s one simple solution that always works to combat this problem.
-All you have to do is make sure to take your supplements in the morning, rather than at night.
-Not only will this help you avoid a sleepless night, it’s also better for you.
-Your body better absorbs supplements if you take them in the morning because you have them with breakfast.
+Take supplements in the morning rather than at night.
+This will help you avoid sleepless nights, but it’s better for you.
+Your body absorbs supplements better if you take them in the morning because you have them with your breakfast.

-Taking supplements on an empty stomach just before bed reduces their efficacy.
-This is because vitamins and minerals are either fat soluble or water soluble.
-Therefore, taking them with a meal that contains both water and fat helps them dissolve.
-The quicker they dissolve, the quicker they dissolve.
-The quicker they dissolve, the more evenly they can be absorbed by the body.
+Taking supplements on an empty stomach just before bed reduces their efficacy because vitamins and minerals are fat-soluble or water-soluble.
+Therefore, taking them with a meal dissolves them.